 Students are strongly encouraged to become involved in their living environment, within the floor where they live, in their hall, or in other areas of the campus.
 To support and encourage hall activities and community development, a Residence Hall Association (RHA) fee has been incorporated within the room charges.
-As elected hall representatives (with the direction and support of the residential life staff), RHA and Hall Council members are responsible for the allocation and management of these funds.
 For information regarding campus activities see the activities section of this handbook.